the Lithium industry

 Chemical Energy Storage (i.e. energy converted and stored as hydrogen)

-A recent report on energy storage by Bloomberg concludes that Batteries capable of storing power at utility scale will be as widespread in 12 years as rooftop solar panels are now, revolutionizing the way consumers use energy.
-It further states that the energy storage market may be valued at $250 billion or more by 2040, and expects 25 GW of the devices to be deployed by 2028, about the size of the small-scale photovoltaic industry now.
+A recent report by Bloomberg concluded that batteries capable of storing power at utility scale will be as widespread in 12 years as rooftop solar panels are now, revolutionizing the way consumers use energy.
+It also reports that the energy storage market is predicted to be valued at $250 billion or more by 2040, and expects 25 GW devices to be deployed by 2028.
 Currently, less than 1 GW of batteries are operating on the grid around the world.

 By 2040, the industry will mushroom, storing and discharging 759 GWh.
-There are several larger-scale battery projects in the works, according to S&P Global.
-They include a 90-MW system in Germany being built by Essen-based STEAG Energy Services GmbH and Edison International's 100-MW facility in Long Beach, California.
 Utility-scale storage is the new emerging market for batteries, similar to where electric vehicles were five years ago.

 Batteries for Energy Storage

 McKinsey Research has found that storage is already economical for many commercial customers to reduce their peak consumption levels.
-At today's lower prices, storage is starting to play a broader role in energy markets, moving from niche uses such as grid balancing to broader ones such as replacing conventional power generators for reliability, providing power-quality services, and supporting renewables integration.
+Storage is starting to play a broader role in energy markets, moving from niche uses such as grid balancing to replacing conventional power generators for reliability, providing power-quality services, and supporting renewables integration.

-Further, given regulatory changes to pare back incentives for solar in many markets, the idea of combining solar with storage to enable households to make and consume their own power on demand, instead of exporting power to the grid, is beginning to be an attractive opportunity for customers (sometimes referred to as partial grid defection).
+Given regulatory changes which back incentives for solar in many markets, the idea of combining solar with storage to enable households to make and consume their own power on demand, instead of exporting power to the grid, is beginning to be an attractive opportunity for customers.

-McKinsey Research believe these markets will continue to expand, creating a significant challenge for utilities faced with flat or declining customer demand.
-Eventually, combining solar with storage and a small electrical generator (known as full grid defection) will make economic sense—in a matter of years, not decades, for some customers in high-cost markets.
+McKinsey Research believes these markets will continue to expand, creating a significant challenge for utilities faced with flat or declining customer demand.
+Eventually, combining solar with storage and a small electrical generator, known as full grid defection, will make economic sense—in a matter of years, not decades.
+This amplifies the use for IBAT’s extraction technology, as the battery storage market depends on it for sustainable power of the future.

-Lithium salts are extracted from water in mineral springs, brine pools, and brine deposits.
-Lithium is present in seawater, but commercially viable methods of extraction have yet to be developed.
-Another potential source of lithium is the leachate of geothermal wells, which are carried to the surface.
-Recovery of lithium has been demonstrated in the field; the lithium is separated by simple filtration.
-The process and environmental costs are primarily those of the already-operating well; net environmental impacts are thus positive.
+Lithium is extracted in salt form from water in mineral springs, brine pools, and brine deposits.
+A key source of lithium for human use is in the leachate of geothermal wells, which are carried to the surface.
+Lithium is then recovered by separating it from the water-well through simple filtration.
+The process costs and environmental costs are primarily associated with utilizing the already-operating well.

 Lithium and its compounds have several industrial applications, including heat-resistant glass and ceramics, lithium grease lubricants, flux additives for iron, steel and aluminum production, lithium batteries, and lithium-ion batteries.
-These uses consume more than three quarters of lithium production.
+75% of all lithium production is associated with these uses for the element.

 Increase in Lithium Demand

-The growing demand-supply gap in the electricity sector has led to an increase in demand for lithium-ion batteries.
-Since lithium-ion batteries can store a considerable amount of power and be used to supply this stored power during peak hours, their demand from the electricity sector has increased in the recent years.
-According to this market study report, this demand for lithium-ion batteries in grid-connected storage is expected to be one of the major trends that will gain traction in this market during the forecast period.
+Another factor in the growing demand-supply gap for lithium exists in the in the electricity sector as there has bene an increase in demand for lithium-ion batteries.
+As lithium-ion batteries can store a considerable amount of power and be used to supply this stored power during peak hours, their demand from the electricity sector has increased in the recent years—especially with grid associated power.
+According to WHAT MARKET study report, this demand for lithium-ion batteries in grid-connected storage is expected to be one of the major trends that will gain traction in this market during the forecast period.

-According to research from Deutsch Bank, battery consumption worldwide is expected to increase 5x over the next 10 years, placing substantial pressure on the battery supply chain.
-The same report indicates that lithium demand will increase from 181kt Lithium Carbonate Equivalent (LCE) in 2015 to 535kt LCE by 2025.
+According to research from Deutsch Bank, battery consumption worldwide is expected to increase 5 times over the next 10 years, placing substantial pressure on the battery supply chain, and creating the reason for IBAT’s existence.